You’re not looking for more strategy.

 The shift isn’t tactical.
 It’s identity.

-You’re at the point where what used to work no longer does—
+You are at the point where what used to work no longer does, and what comes next is not fully defined yet.

-Most people try to solve this with more execution.
+Most people try to solve this with more execution, more visibility, or another strategy framework.

 This is the moment everything changes.

-When your identity evolves, your brand has to evolve with it.
+When identity evolves, the brand has to evolve with it.

 Where most people get stuck